-- 1/2 teaspoon dried basil
+- ½ teaspoon dried basil

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-Preheat oven to 350°F and grease a 9.5-inch pie plate.
+- Preheat oven to 350°F and grease a 9.5-inch pie plate.

+- Remove the excess moisture from the grated zucchini before using for best results.
 Combine all ingredients in a large bowl then pour into prepared pie plate.

-Bake at 350°F for 45-60 minutes or until fully set.
+- Bake at 350°F for 45-60 minutes or until fully set.

-Remove from oven and cool on a rack.
+- Remove from oven and cool on a rack.

 Low Carb Sweeteners | Keto Sweetener Conversion Chart